katie-rey/udemy-algorithm-notes/sorting-algorithms.md

 - If 32 elements, 2 power of 5 gives us 32 (5 decompositions (break downs or seperations in halves))
 - When merging, as n grows the merge algorithm grows.
 If there are 8 items in the array, there will be approximately 8 comparisons that need to be made.

-Splitting up, merging and sorting
+Splitting up, merging and sorting.
-Exploits the fact that arrays of 0 or 1 element are alays sorting Divides and conquers arrays, splitting into smaller arrays until you get to an array of 1.
+Exploits the fact that arrays of 0 or 1 element are alays sorting.
+Divides and conquers arrays, splitting into smaller arrays until you get to an array of 1.
 Compares two arrays and sorts and merges them, this progess continues for both left and right seperated array.
 Finally both arrays are merged together.